-A civil servant shall be immune to capricious discipline, but be removed for good cause and by such manner as may direct the Law; shall hold Trust by virtue of the position; and, if an Officer be authorized by statute to delegate some or all of his Powers to the same, may exercise those Powers.
+A civil servant shall be immune to capricious discipline, but be removed for good cause and by such manner as may direct the Law; may hold Trust by virtue of the position; and, if an Officer be authorized by statute to delegate some or all of his Powers to the same, may exercise those Powers.

 §6.
 Each Officer of the Government may be authorized by statute to have a personal staff, who shall be appointed and serve at his pleasure; but all such staff shall remain bound by the Law and have no other role of the Government.

 §7.
-Vacancies arising during an adjournment, in those Offices which be filled by an Appointment subject to the consent of either House of the National Assembly, may be filled temporarily by a Commission which shall expire at the end of their next session.
+Vacancies arising during an adjournment, in those Offices which be filled by an Appointment subject to the consent of either House of the National Assembly, may be filled temporarily by a Commission which shall expire at the end of their next sitting.

 §8.
 No Appointment subject to the consent of the National Assembly shall be valid, unless the sum of the Yeas on the final Question of consent be greater than half of the entire membership of the one House, or of both Houses respectively.